MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ai-applications.md

 ## How are Cognitive Services and Azure Machine Learning similar?

 Cognitive Services and Azure Machine Learning have the common goal of applying AI to enhance business operations.
-How each one provides this capability in their respective offerings is different.
+How each one provides this capability in the respective offerings is different.
 Generally, the audiences are different:

 - Cognitive Services is for developers without machine learning experience.
 - Machine Learning is tailored for data scientists.